Thunder Point Book #6

-In a small town, reputation is everything.
-In her latest novel, #1 New York Times bestselling author Robyn Carr explores the burden placed on a young man returning home to face his mistakes—the first step in claiming the life he was meant to live.
+From the #1 New York Times bestselling author of the Virgin River series, book 6 in her beloved Thunder Point novels: a young man return home to a small Oregon town to face his mistakes—the first step in claiming the life he was meant to live.

 At the age of nineteen, Seth Sileski had everything.
 A superb athlete and scholar, handsome and popular, he was the pride of Thunder Point.
 Destined for greatness, he lost it all in a terrible accident that put an end to his professional football career when it had barely begun.
 The people in his hometown have never forgotten what might have been.

 Seth has come to terms with the turns his life has taken.
 But now he’s been presented with an opportunity to return home and show his father—and the people of Thunder Point—he’s become a better, humbler version of his former self.